oleiade/trousseau/README.md

 ## It's open-source

-*Trousseau* is an open source software under the MIT license.
+*Trousseau* is open source software under the MIT license.
 Any hackers are welcome to supply ideas, features requests, patches, pull requests and so on: see **Contribute**

 <div class="section-break"></div>